How Apple Watch went from fashion accessory to fitness must-have

 For Apple, the watch has turned into one of its most successful products, even though the business is nowhere near the size of its hugely popular iPhone.
 The Apple Watch still requires Apple’s smartphone to run, with limited functionality on its own.
 And it has more to do when it comes to becoming a standalone health tracker.
 Still, Apple managed to do what seemed nearly impossible five years ago: find another hit product.

 With Apple’s huge position in smartwatch sales today, it’s easy to forget how it all started.
 When the company unveiled the first Apple Watch in September 2014, success wasn’t guaranteed.
-The device for seven months, which gave .
-It wasn’t clear why anyone actually needed a smartwatch, or once people had one.
+The device wouldn’t reach consumers’ wrists for seven months, which gave nimble rivals time to respond.
+It wasn’t clear why anyone actually needed a smartwatch, or what a smartwatch would do once people had one.

-For Apple CEO Tim Cook, the iPad, which was ushered to market by Jobs before he died the following year..
+For Apple CEO Tim Cook, the Apple Watch was a major test.
 He needed to show that his company could still create lust-worthy, must-have products in new categories without Steve Jobs at the helm.
-Apple’s last totally new, hit product was 2010’s
+Apple’s last totally new, hit product was 2010’s iPad, which was ushered to market by Jobs before he died the following year.

 When introducing the first Apple Watch, Cook called it a “breakthrough” product and described it as a “comprehensive” health and fitness device, walkie-talkie and remote control for the Apple TV streaming box, among many other capabilities.